doctrine/doctrine-website/source/blog/2025-07-01-doctrine-core-team-meetup.md

 Tuesday, 7.10.2025 to Thursday, 09.10.2025.
 We are happy that [JoliCode](https://jolicode.com/) will open their offices for us to meet.

+The event is organized and hosted by [Tideways GmbH](https://tideways.com) to allow our international contributors the visit to the European Union.

 The goal is to get the current team together, discuss and work on Doctrine DBAL, ORM and ODM.